haithemnini/GArchiveHQ/README.md

 # Pre-work - *GArchiveHQ*

-**GArchiveHQ* iGArchiveHQ is the archive management software of the National Institute of Skikda.
+**GArchiveHQ* GArchiveHQ is the archive management software of the National Institute of Skikda.

 Submitted by: **Haithem Nini**